mkdocs-publisher/mkdocs-publisher/README.md

 > As a base for any development, [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) theme was used.
 If you are willing to use any other theme, you may (or may not) face some issues.
 If this happens, please submit an [issue](https://github.com/mkusz/mkdocs-publisher/issues).

 > **Warning**
-> Consider this plugin as a beta, so before any use make sure you have a backup of your data.
+> Before any use make sure you have a backup of your data.

 If you have found any issue, have an idea for a feature, please submit an issue.